 There may be a single cause of ED or several causes, so it’s important to see a doctor for a diagnosis.

 How do you know whether ED is physical or mental?

-Is it safe to combine ED treatments?
+Is it safe to combine multiple ED treatments?

 In some cases, combining treatments can be unsafe or even dangerous.